 - 10 tubes of toothpaste

-These gift packs retailed for over $10 each because Christmas.
+These gift packs retailed for over $10 each because of Christmas.

 CBB Finance Tip

-Food is a big part of any budget and a struggle for so many people which is why I’ve created frugal recipes for my family and yours for many years.
+Food is a big part of any budget and a struggle for so many people, so I’ve created frugal recipes for my family and yours for many years.